iterative/dvc.org/public/static/docs/command-reference/get.md

 - `--rev` - specific commit SHA hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
-The tip of the default branch is used by default when this option is not specified.
+The latest commit in `master` (tip of the default branch) is used by default when this option is not specified.

 - `--show-url` - instead of downloading the file or directory, just print the storage location (URL) of the target data. `path` is expected to represent a